gitbook-ng/plugin-sharing/README.md

 # plugin-sharing

+**NOTE**: This is a fork from `GitbookIO` github repo and try to keep it up to date, providing bugs / vulnerabilities fixes.

 This plugin adds sharing buttons in the GitBook website toolbar to share book on social networks.

 ### Disable this plugin